 "This inspiring documentary captures the power of theater to promote resilience in LGBTQ youth,particularly youth of color.
 It is a unique resource for educators that allows students to hear from their peers."

 "An event with this incredible documentary and panel with the director and members of the theater troupe engaged many in our university community, including literature, media studies, and sociology classes, LGBTQ educators and student group, and the Multicultural Center’s staff and student groups.
-The wide-ranging number of topics the film and speakers address add, not detract, from its central story of resilient young people using creativity to heal and connect with others.
 I continue to hear positive comments about its lasting impact by faculty, staff, and students months after the event."